Stayin' Alive: Use in medical training

-On 15 June 2011, the song was featured in a Hands Only CPR PSA campaign video from the American Heart Association and featured actor and medical doctor Ken Jeong in the classic John Travolta outfit from Saturday Night Fever.
+The original idea has been attributed to Alson Inaba, a Hawaiian emergency medicine physician.
+The song was featured in an educational campaign by the American Heart Association, which included a video and a multi-city tour to promote CPR.
+The video featured actor and medical doctor Ken Jeong in the classic John Travolta outfit from Saturday Night Fever.
 Vinnie Jones starred in the British version of this CPR video in association with the British Heart Foundation shown on TV in January 2012.
+As any song with the correct tempo can be helpful, one hospital put together a Spotify playlist, including "Stayin' Alive" and dozens of other songs that have about 100 bpm.